-In addition, our obligations under the May 2018 Senior Secured Notes, the June 2019 Senior Secured Notes and the Convertible Note are guaranteed by various of our subsidiaries and secured by a pledge of our shares in our wholly-owned subsidiary, Xinyuan Real Estate, Ltd., or Xinyuan Ltd, which indirectly holds all of our assets and operations in China.
+In addition, our obligations under the May 2018 Senior Secured Notes, the June 2019 Senior Secured Notes are guaranteed by various of our subsidiaries, and the guarantee by our wholly-owned subsidiary, Xinyuan Real Estate, Ltd., or Xinyuan Ltd, which indirectly holds all of our assets and operations in China is secured by a pledge of our shares of the other guarantor subsidiaries (other than the shares of Xinyuan International (HK) Property Co., Limited).
 If we default under any of the Notes, the holders thereof may enforce their claims against those shares.
 In such an event, the holders of the Notes could gain ownership of the shares of Xinyuan Ltd., and, as a result, own and control all of our subsidiaries in China.
 We conduct substantially all of our operations in China, and if we default under any of the Notes, we could lose control or ownership of our assets and operations in China.

-We rely on our key management members.
+We rely on our key management members

 We depend on the services provided by key management members.
 Competition for management talent is intense in the property development sector.
-In particular, we are highly dependent on Mr. Yong Zhang, our founder and Chairman, Mr. Xinqi Wang, our Chief Executive Officer, Mr. Yong Cui, our President, Ms. Yinfei Hao, our Director and Executive Vice President, and Ms. Helen Zhang, our Interim Chief Financial Officer.
+In particular, we are highly dependent on Mr. Yong Zhang, our founder and Chairman, Mr. Xinqi Wang, our Chief Executive Officer, and Mr. Yong Cui, our President.
 We do not maintain key employee insurance.
 In the event that we lose the services of any key management member, we may be unable to identify and recruit suitable successors in a timely manner or at all, which will adversely affect our business and operations.
-Moreover, we may need to employ and retain more management personnel to support an expansion into other Tier II and Tier III cities on a much larger geographical scale as well as our expansion in the U.S. If we cannot attract and retain suitable personnel, especially at the management level, our business and future growth will be adversely affected.
+Moreover, we may need to employ and retain more management personnel or support an expansion in the U.S. and other areas.
+If we cannot attract and retain suitable personnel, especially at the management level, our business and future growth will be adversely affected.

-We provide guarantees for the mortgage loans of our customers which expose us to risks of default by our customers.
+We provide quarantees for the mortgage loans of our customers which expose us to risks of default by our customers